 In this MJB Law Group article, we will explore the key aspects of California Overtime Law, what qualifies as overtime, how to calculate it, and what to do if your rights are violated.
 Whether you’re an employee trying to make sure you’re paid fairly or an employer ensuring compliance, this guide will give you the essential knowledge you need.

 The application of overtime pay becomes even more complicated in certain situations.
+Company policy may require employees to obtain authorization before working overtime, and employers can discipline employees who violate this policy by working unauthorized overtime.
 Let’s look at some of these cases.

 Some employers may fail to pay overtime, either by accident or by attempting to circumvent the law.
+Under overtime laws in California, employers are legally required to pay employees for all overtime hours worked, and overtime must be paid by the next regular payday following the overtime work.
 If this happens, employees are entitled to back pay and may file a claim.

 Another common issue is miscalculating the overtime rate.
-Employers sometimes overlook including certain pay components like bonuses or commissions when calculating overtime.
+Employers sometimes overlook including certain pay components like bonuses or commissions, when calculating overtime.
+Regular wages, which must include all forms of compensation such as bonuses and commissions, are required to be part of the calculation for overtime pay.

 Employers may incorrectly classify employees as exempt, thus denying them overtime pay.
 If you believe you've been misclassified, it's essential to consult with an employment lawyer to remedy the situation.